 required to understand how ecosystems are responding to ongoing

-environmental changes, such as shifting land use.
+environmental changes, such as climate changes and shifting land use.

-Shannon's H value has been widely used as a proxy for biodiversity, but
+Remotely sensing applications generate large quantities of data representing the state of Earth surface with almost continuous spatio-temporal resolution.
+This “big data” require to be summarised in meaningful ways to describe ecosystems trends and patterns such as changes in ecosystem diversity.
+To this end, information theory has been applied to remote data for many years to derive indices of environmental diversity.
+For example, Shannon's H value has been widely used as a proxy for estimating species diversity , but

-can be inadequate when applied to the new kinds of data generated by
+can be inadequate when applied to data generated by

 remote sensing platforms (e.g. images from Earth observation